• HOME

 Spend a leisurely morning or an afternoon at Carmel Beach

 Carmel Beach at the edge of town (and no more than a few blocks from everything) is one of the most beautiful beaches in California to me.
 Its soft, white sands and deep blue waters, often accompanied by impressive waves, make this a favorite spot for many.
-Walk or bike on the bluffs above, checking out the oceanfront cottages as you go, and be sure to sit and relax on the sand if weather allows.
+Walk or bike on the bluffs above, check out the oceanfront cottages as you go, and sit and relax on the sand if the weather allows.

 Carmel Beach, CaliforniaVisit the Carmel Mission